 Response: VISION 2050 is a long-range plan.
-The VISION 2050 regional transportation plan proposes improvements in infrastructure for State and local government to consider over the next 35 years.
-No recommendation in the VISION 2050 plan would go directly to construction or implementation.
+The transportation component of the Draft Plan proposes improvements in infrastructure for State and local government to consider over the next 35 years.
+No recommendation in VISION 2050 would go directly to construction or implementation.
 Every recommendation, if it is pursued, would require feasibility and engineering studies by the State or local government sponsor.
-The VISION 2050 plan is intended to help State and local governments anticipate future infrastructure needs.
+VISION 2050 is intended to help State and local governments anticipate future infrastructure needs.

-• A few commenters stated that there is not enough emphasis in the public outreach materials, including the summary booklet, on the benefits of the Draft Plan related to improving public health and improving opportunities for minority and low-income residents.
+• A few commenters stated that there is not enough emphasis in the public outreach materials, including the summary booklet, on the benefits of the Draft Plan related to improving public health and improving opportunities for minority residents and low-income residents.
 (3)

-Response: Additional emphasis will be given to these matters in the summary booklet of the Final Plan.
+Response: Additional emphasis was given to these matters in the summary of the final plan.